EN

 On 1 January 2016, new rules on restrictive covenants, or so-called “employment clauses,” came into force in Denmark, which reduce companies’ ability to use non-competition and non-solicitation clauses.
 The new rules only apply to clauses concluded from 1 January 2016, while clauses concluded before the turn of the year are still valid.

 By 1 January 2016, Danish companies’ ability to use non-competition and non-solicitation clauses, as well as anti-poaching clauses was reduced.
-The Danish Parliament has passed new rules on so-called “employment clauses”, which consolidates the different laws on the use of the different types of employment clauses into one law, including anti-poaching clauses, non-competition clauses, non-solicitation of customer clauses, non-solicitation of employees clauses and combined clauses.
+The Danish Parliament has passed new rules on so-called “employment clauses”, which consolidate the different laws on the use of the different types of employment clauses into one law, including anti-poaching clauses, non-competition clauses, non-solicitation of customer clauses, non-solicitation of employees clauses and combined clauses.

 From 1 January 2016, restrictive covenants must comply with the following rules to be enforceable.